jalanb/whyp/readme.md

 Daily use
 ---------

-Simplified versions of the basic commands outlined below are provided for quick use
+Simplified versions of the commands outlined below are provided for quick use

 	* w (for "what")
 	* ww (for "what -v")